 Our Conclusion

 Installing a solar panel system is expensive, but it will reduce your carbon footprint, raise your property value, and save you money on energy bills.
-New Jersey also offers net metering programs and other incentives to reduce initial costs.
+New Jersey also offers net metering programs and other incentives to reduce initial costs, which can reduce costs to below the average solar cost nationally.

 We recommend getting quotes from at least three reputable installers before deciding.
 Use the tool below to connect to vetted companies near you.